csmythies/bomarea_traits/README.md

         the excel sheet and categorizes the inflorescences into 3 types with the numerical labels: 0,1,2
-    b. you should have "type.nexus" in your data file taken from the wikipedia "The extensible NEXUS file format is widely used in bioinformatics.
-It stores information about taxa, morphological and molecular characters, distances, genetic codes, assumptions, sets, trees, etc" i.e. very nice way to put information on species and inflorescence types
+    b. you should have "type.nexus" in your data file

 Step 2: Generate a tree using type.nexus and bom_only_MAP.tre
     a.
 Set working directory in zsh
         cd ~/Desktop/bomarea_traits/